achliopa/udemy_ReactReduxCourse2019/readme.md

 }
 ```
 * we put hooks in a separate file and use it in a new functional component showing how easy it is to reuse the logic

+## Section 26: More Fun with Hooks

+* the convention is to returns arrays from hooks logic wrapper fuanctions not objects
+* we refactor seasons app to use Hooks